-We've all seen the misleading videos of a piercing gun or Studex device verses a piercing needle.
-They show someone pushing a dull soft tipped regular earring through rubber verses a piercing needle.
+We've all seen the misleading videos of a piercing gun or Studex device versus a piercing needle.
+They show someone pushing a dull soft tipped regular earring through rubber versus a piercing needle.
 The tips of piercing earrings are super sharp and pointed like a needle.
 They go through the skin very easily and quickly just like a needle.
 No fool would just shove a dull soft regular earring through their ear.
-That would effing hurt.
+That would be very difficult and effing hurt.
 Paid piercers like to show these misleading videos to scare people into using a professional paid piercer so they can make money.
 Don't get me wrong.
-There are many reasons why you'd want to use a professional piercer but the type of piercing device isn't the main issue depending on piercing type.
+There are many reasons why you may want to use a professional piercer but the type of piercing device isn't the main issue.

-Scroll down for research which proves that piercing guns and needles cause the same amount of damage to the ear.
-They tested this on cadavers.
+Scroll down for independent scientific research which proves that piercing guns and needles cause the same amount of damage to the ear.
+They tested this on cadavers and looked at the damage under a microscope.
 You basically are just shoving a sharp needle through your ear.
 Doesn't matter how you do it.
-Shoving anything through flesh and cartilage will cause damage.
+Shoving anything through flesh and/or cartilage will cause damage.

-Let me clear up some lies, wives tales, fallacies told by paid piercers.
+Let me clear up some lies, wives tales, fallacies, propaganda told by paid piercers.

 The piercing gun just holds the sterile cartridge.
 Most don't even use the gun.
-They only use the disposable sterile cartridge which is sealed, see photo below.
+They only use the disposable sterile cartridge which is sealed just like a piercing needle, see photo below.
+Studex cartridges are FDA approved to be sterile.
 You prep the ear by wiping it with a sterile alcohol wipe first.
 You should wear gloves.
-Proper after care will keep you from getting an infection after the piercing.
+Proper after care will keep you from getting an infection after the piercing be in by a gun or needle.
 You still can clean and sterilize a piercing gun holder if you want.
+It's just the cartridge holder.
+The earrings are also sterile.
+They come in sterile packages.
+Piercing studio studs don't come in sterilized packages.

 2. Piercing guns crush the ear with their force.
 FALSE.

 The guns and cartridges don't crush the ear!
 If they did, no one would use them because it'd effing hurt.
 There is a stop so the cartridges don't just clamp all the way down on your ear.
 The needle only goes far enough through your ear to clamp down on the earring backing then it stops.
-The earring backing, needle length and cartridge prevent it from clamping down and crushing your ear like pliers.
+The earring backing, needle length, spring and cartridge prevent it from clamping down all the way and crushing your ear like pliers.
+It's impossible to crush you ear with a cartridge.
+Piercers are out there lying and saying they cause "blunt force trauma."
+False.

 If you look at piercing studios, many use the guns on little kids even though they use needles on adults.
+CM Hurt a well respected piercing studio is one of them.
 They do this because it's quick and pain free.
 Kids are more likely to move and pull away.
 Kids don't sit still.
 I use them because they're quick and painless.
 I've had both types of piercings so I definitely know.
 Using a needle which is slower hurts!
 Guns are instant and painless.
+That said some needle piercers do it very quickly so you don't feel much.

 3. Piercing guns cause more damage and trauma than needles.
 They prevent healing.
 FALSE.